Defense carries No. 5 Tennessee past Georgia Tech 66-53

 BIG PICTURE

-Tennessee: After winning its first two games by an average margin of 33.5 points, Tennessee passed a tougher test before heading to the NIT Season Tip-Off next week in Brooklyn, New York.
-After facing Louisville in the first round, Tennessee will meet No. 2 Kansas or No. 24 Marquette.
+Tennessee: After winning its first two games by an average margin of 33.5 points, Tennessee passed a tougher test Tuesday before heading to the NIT Season Tip-Off next week in Brooklyn, New York.
+After facing Louisville in the first round of the NIT event, Tennessee will meet No. 2 Kansas or No. 24 Marquette.

 UP NEXT